-1. Maintain the oil level between the mark (L) and the mark (H) on the engine oil dipstick.
-Do not fill the crankcase above the "H".
+1. Maintain the oil level between the MIN mark and the mark MAX on the engine oil dipstick.
+Do not fill the crankcase above the MAX mark.

-Operating your engine when the oil level is above the "FULL" mark could cause your crankshaft to dip into the oil.
-The air bubbles created from the crankshaft dipping into the oil reduces the oil's lubricating characteristics and could result in the loss of power.
+Operating your engine when the oil level is above the MAX mark could cause your crankshaft to dip into the oil.
+The air bubbles created from the crankshaft dipping into the oil reduces the oils lubricating characteristics and could result in the loss of power.

 2. Remove the oil filler cap and add oil, if necessary.
 Clean the oil filler cap.
 Install the oil filler cap.
 If an increase in the oil level is noticed, refer to Troubleshooting, "Oil Contains Fuel".